 However, there’s a faster and simpler alternative to constantly monitoring your (or your clients’) GMB accounts: our custom review management software, Review Navigator.
 Review Navigator aggregates reviews from across all of your online listings, ensuring that customer ratings and comments from GMB, Facebook, Yelp, and more all appear in one secure location.
 Review Navigator is equipped with flexible search filters and organizational features, such as options to sort by location, brand, date, and/or star rating.
-Combined with our unique review reply service, which provides your brand or agency with custom responses to reviews on GMB and dozens of other platforms, Review Navigator makes managing your or your client’s reputation easier than ever before.
+Combined with our innovative review reply service, which provides your brand or agency with custom responses to reviews on GMB and dozens of other platforms, Review Navigator makes managing your or your client’s reputation easier than ever before.

 With our response scribes creating owner replies to GMB (and other) reviews on your behalf, you’ll be able to provide personalized messaging to each of your customers — all without ever having to write a single sentence.
 However, if you are interested in learning how to craft stronger and more effective owner responses, we recommend that you follow our blog or subscribe to our newsletter for helpful tips and pointers on best industry practices.
 Get started by exploring our guides to responding to negative reviews, responding to positive reviews, or responding to neutral reviews.

 Google Business Review Response Service for Agencies and Brands

 Google is one of the key players in the modern business landscape.
 Without an active, verified business listing on Google, you’ll be difficult for consumers to find — or trust.

 Reach more people, manage your reputation, engage with your customers, and improve your SEO by monitoring and responding to reviews on GMB and other platforms.
 Review management becomes stress-free and seamless with Review Navigator, which offers an elegant, centralized solution for agencies and brands.

 Whether you’re responsible for 50 business locations or 500, our reputation management and review reply services are built to support your evolving business needs.
-Contact Shout About Us to learn more, or request a demo to see how your brand could benefit.
+Book a demo to see how your brand could benefit.